Founder & Lead Editor

 Design and Build Quality

 The Ghost Max 2 is built like a premium daily trainer.
-The upper is an engineered double jacquard air mesh, which feels plush and supportive.
-Honestly, it’s a solid construction, using 54.9% recycled materials, which is a nice touch.
-The midsole is where the action is: a thick slab of nitrogen-infused DNA Loft v3.
-This provides the bulk of the shoe's character—protective and cushioned.
+The upper is an engineered double jacquard air mesh that feels plush and supportive.
+It uses 54.9% recycled materials, which is a nice touch.
+The midsole is the main event: a thick slab of nitrogen-infused DNA Loft v3 that defines the ride as protective and cushioned.

 It's paired with a full-contact rubber outsole that's clearly designed for the long haul.
 At 306 grams, it's not the lightest shoe, but that weight contributes to its durable, tank-like feel.
 The key tech here is that DNA Loft v3 foam combined with the GlideRoll Rocker, a combination that defines the shoe's ride.
 While generally robust, the only potential durability concern could be the exposed midsole foam on the outsole, a common trait in maximalist shoes.